mattt/TOONEncoder/CONTRIBUTING.md

 ## Maintainers

-This project is maintained by:
+This is a collaborative project.
+Current maintainers:

 - [@mattt](https://github.com/mattt)

+All maintainers have equal and consensual decision-making power.
 For major architectural decisions, please open a discussion issue first.

 ## License